shuye2009/GenomicPlot/README.md

 ```

-This example shows you how to visualize your iCLIP_peaks around ChIP-seq peaks, The resulting figure is 'test_plot_reference_locus.pdf'.
+This example shows you how to visualize your iCLIP_peaks around ChIP-seq peaks.
+The resulting figure is 'test_plot_reference_locus.pdf'.

 ``` r